mollyjs823/codeschool2023/challenges/converter-calculator/instructions.md

 If you have time:
 * Display an error message if the input is not a number
 * Round any the Mb conversion to 5 decimal places
+* Add other conversions that would be useful to you